-When MarshBerry consults with brokerages around improving organic growth, the term leakage often comes up.
+In this article we go over the importance of managing and reducing leakage.
+When MarshBerry consults with brokerages about improving organic growth, the term leakage often comes up.
 Leakage is the difference between the new business your firm has written in the past 12 months and your organic growth, or the difference between a firm’s organic growth rate and new business rate, think retention.
 In most cases, high retention means lower leakage.
 For example, assume the following:

 - Your firm has commissions and fees of $10M to start the year.

 - Your producers write $2,000,000 of new business.